create3000/x_ite/docs/_posts/components/Rendering/TriangleSet.md

 ## Overview

-TriangleSet is a geometry node containing a Coordinate\|CoordinateDouble node, and can also contain Color\|ColorRGBA, Normal and TextureCoordinate nodes.
+TriangleSet is a geometry node containing a Coordinate or CoordinateDouble node, and can also contain Color or ColorRGBA, Normal and TextureCoordinate nodes.

 The TriangleSet node belongs to the **Rendering** component and its default container field is *geometry.* It is available from X3D version 3.0 or higher.